ajh123/CraftyFSD/README.md

 # Immersive Airports

-**Immersive Airports** is a comprehensive Minecraft mod that introduces realistic air traffic control systems and modular airport infrastructure.
+**Immersive Airports** is a Minecraft mod that brings realistic air traffic control systems and modular airport infrastructure
+— designed as a backbone for immersive aviation experiences.

 Designed to integrate seamlessly with third-party aircraft mods such as **Immersive Aircraft**, this mod allows players to build and operate realistic airports with functional ATC, radar, and navigation systems.

 While **Immersive Airports** does not simulate aircraft itself, it provides the systems, blocks, and environment to support immersive aviation experiences in Minecraft.

 > **Note:** Immersive Airports **must be installed on both the Minecraft server and client**.
 > Clients **without the mod will not be able to connect** due to custom blocks and items introduced by the mod.

+## Features currently implemented

+* **Antennas and Radio Towers**

+  * Currently just ATIS, NDB, and VHF antennas - that simply do nothing yet (Except for ATIS which somewhat works).
+  * Radio Towers for structural support of antennas and other blocks.
+  * Radio Tower Controller for managing antennas connected to a tower.

+* **Third-Party Mod Integration**

+  * Works seamlessly with flight mods like **Immersive Aircraft** and other vehicle mods.
+  * Focuses on realistic infrastructure and communication rather than implementing aircraft directly.

+* **Designed for Fabric**
+  Built natively for the Fabric modding ecosystem for high performance and wide compatibility.

+* **Sinytra Connector Support**
+  Compatible with NeoForge-based mods via Sinytra Connector, supporting cross-ecosystem modpacks.

-## Features
+## Features (TODO)

 * **Realistic ATC Simulation**